Swedish Security Service HQ evacuated after gas leak | Law-Order

 Swedish Security Service HQ evacuated after gas leak

-The headquarters of the Swedish Security Service in Stockholm was evacuated on Friday, with several people taken to hospital after a possible gas leak, police said on Friday.
-A perimeter of 100m around the headquarters was cordoned off and a "handful" of people were taken to hospital, some of whom were police, after detecting an odour at the scene, according to the police web page.
-Police later said the cordon had been lifted.
+The headquarters of the Swedish Security Service in Stockholm were evacuated on Friday, with several people taken to hospital after a possible gas leak, police said on Friday.
+Police cordoned off a perimeter of 100 metres (328 ft) around the headquarters, according to the police web page.

 Earlier on Friday, Swedish Prime Minister Ulf Kristersson held a joint news conference with Hungarian counterpart Viktor Orban as the Hungarian parliament is set to ratify Sweden's NATO application next week - the only remaining hurdle before Sweden can become member of the military alliance.